There’s a new reality taking shape that could define global markets over the next decade.

 This feels like the early days of mobile and cloud as they entered an era of hyper-charged growth.
 It’s an open-ended opportunity for companies that can leverage the technology to genuinely differentiate their product offerings and deliver enhanced productivity to customers.
 Despite the challenging environment, I remain excited about the long-term investment opportunities on the horizon.

-Jody Jonsson, equity portfolio manager, New Perspective Fund®
+Jody Jonsson, equity portfolio manager

 It may seem like a challenging time to be a global investor, but I think this is when the best companies shine.

 Investors are concerned about de-globalization and assume it is negative for portfolios.
-It can be, but changes in trade patterns generally favor global champions — what I call industry-leading multinationals that can adjust to the changing landscape.
+It can be, but changes in trade patterns generally favour global champions — what I call industry-leading multinationals that can adjust to the changing landscape.
 The COVID-19 crisis shed light on the importance of resilience over efficiency, and companies are responding by establishing redundancies in supply chains.
-That's creating opportunities for companies that help build factories and expand supply lines.
+That’s creating opportunities for companies that help build factories and expand supply lines.

 For example, Taiwan Semiconductor Manufacturing Company, the largest pure-play semiconductor maker, plans to build factories in Arizona and Japan and anticipates nearly half of its leading-edge chip production will happen outside of Taiwan in the years ahead.
 As new facilities are built, Caterpillar, the world’s largest manufacturer of construction equipment, could see increased demand for its products.

 A new breed of multinational companies has arrived

 Global stocks should also benefit as two notable headwinds dissipate.
 It appears that the strong U.S. dollar may have peaked, which would support dollar-based returns of U.S. and international stocks alike.
 Also, the reopening of China’s economy should boost global economic growth, especially in emerging markets.